hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/submission.md

 **Shared Memory Jobs (e.g. OpenMP)**

 SMP parallelization is based upon dynamically created threads (fork and join) that share memory on a single node.
-The key request is "--cpus-per-task".
-To run N threads in parallel, we request N CPUs on the node (--cpus-per-task=N).
-OpenMP is not slurm-aware, you need to specify "export OMP_NUM_THREADS=..." in your submission script!
+The key request is `--cpus-per-task`.
+To run N threads in parallel, we request N CPUs on the node (`--cpus-per-task=N`).
+OpenMP is not slurm-aware, you need to specify `export OMP_NUM_THREADS=...` in your submission script!
 Thereby OMP_NUM_THREADS (max number of thread spawned by your program) must correspond the number of cores requested.
 As an example, consider the following job script:

 ```Bash
 #!/bin/bash